BATTLE OF LIBERTY – SEPTEMBER 17, 1861

 (a.k.a.
 Battle of Blue Mills Landing)

-Stamp Location: Clay County Museum & Historical Society, when staff available.
+Stamp Location: Clay County Museum & Historical Society

 Phone Number: 816-792-1849

-Note: Located on Liberty’s courthouse square, the Clay County Museum and Historical Society is perhaps the nicest local history museum in Missouri.
-Liberty caters to tourists and has many interesting places worth visiting, and is a nice place to have lunch.
-Even though two significant Civil War events occurred in Clay County it is worth visiting on its own right.
-Be sure and plan on taking their Historic Liberty audio tour.
+Located on Liberty’s courthouse square, the museum is perhaps the nicest local history museum in Missouri.
+Liberty caters to tourists and has many interesting places worth visiting.
+Even though two significant Civil War events occurred in Clay County, it is worth visiting on its own right.
+Be sure and plan to take their Historic Liberty walking/driving tour.

 ADDITIONAL INFORMATION ON THE SEIZURE OF THE LIBERTY ARSENAL